stockbal/fiori-samples/README.md

 ## Known bugs

 - The count in the upload section control does not get refreshed after a new attachment get's uploaded
+  Possible solutions:
+  - Manually update the title text with the current count
+  - Find correct `context` for the `ODataListBinding` creation so the `attachment/$count` binding get's refreshed properly